Perth Pregnancy, Birth & Postpartum Directory 2025

 Read More

 Your birth plan is more powerful than you know.
-A birth plan is not a legal document, but it can be used in a court of law to show how the woman expected to be treated and supported by her care providers during her labour and birth and immediate postpartum period.
-The birth plan shows…
+A birth plan is not a legal document, but it can serve as evidence in a court of law to demonstrate how a woman expected to be treated and supported by her care providers during labour, birth, and the immediate postpartum period.
+It outlines preferences and…

 Read More